[ad_1]

 Rubbing alcohol

-1) Pour enough rubbing alcohol into a small container so that you have room for both hands to fit inside
+1. Pour enough rubbing alcohol into a small container to submerge both hands.

-2) Apply some pressure on your fingernails using one hand while dipping the other hand into the liquid until it covers all ten fingers
+2. Apply pressure to your fingernails with one hand while dipping the other hand into the alcohol, ensuring all ten fingers are covered.

 Spirits